JohnsonM20/AquaSense/README.md

 This robust dataset enables accurate groundwater level predictions, particularly during critical summer months when water management is most crucial.

+## Machine Learning Component

+### Hackathon-Winning Solution Powered by AutoGluon

+Welcome to the machine learning component of AquaSense, leveraging the winning solution from the Hi!Paris Hackathon Season 5! 🏆 This project demonstrates the power of **AutoGluon**, a state-of-the-art automated machine learning (AutoML) framework, to deliver exceptional results with minimal effort.
+Our groundwater prediction model capitalizes on this robust framework to provide highly accurate predictions for sustainable agriculture.

+---

+### 🚀 Method Overview: Why AutoGluon?

+#### Motivation
+Machine learning is often a complex process involving:
+- Model selection
+- Data preprocessing
+- Parameter tuning

+AutoGluon simplifies this by automating the pipeline, enabling rapid development without sacrificing performance.

+#### Why Use Ensemble Methods?
+Ensemble learning, the foundation of AutoGluon, combines predictions from multiple models to improve accuracy and robustness.
+This approach is highly effective because:
+- Different models capture different patterns in data.
+- Aggregating multiple models reduces the risk of overfitting and underfitting.
+- Ensembles often outperform individual models in real-world scenarios.

+By automatically training diverse models (e.g., decision trees, gradient boosting machines, neural networks) and combining their outputs, AutoGluon delivers robust and reliable results.

+---

+### State-of-the-Art Features of AutoGluon
+- **Automatic Ensembling**: Combines models using bagging and stacking without requiring manual intervention.
+- **Out-of-the-Box Performance**: Delivers strong results without hyperparameter tuning, making it ideal for tight deadlines.
+- **Robust Handling of Real-World Data**: Seamlessly processes missing values, categorical variables, and imbalanced datasets.
+- **Resource-Aware**: Adjusts to available computational resources for optimal efficiency.

+---

+### Why AutoGluon for AquaSense?
+AutoGluon’s simplicity and effectiveness made it the perfect choice for AquaSense.
+We leveraged its default settings, relying entirely on its:
+- Predefined ensemble methods
+- Automatic preprocessing capabilities
+- Baseline hyperparameters (no tuning required)

+This approach allowed us to focus on understanding the problem and the data, rather than fine-tuning the model.

+---

+### 📈 Results
+Key Metrics for Hi!Paris Hackathon Season 5:
+- **F1 Score**: 69.61%

+AutoGluon delivered superior results by:
+- Automatically ensembling multiple models
+- Handling data preprocessing efficiently
+- Using robust baseline configurations designed for competitive performance

+---

+### 📜 License
+This project is licensed under the MIT License.

 ### Weather API
 We are evaluating weather APIs that provide:
 - Historical weather data